-The project shall measure three outcomes as project deliverables:
+The PSH Expansion project shall measure three outcomes as project deliverables:

-- 1. Number of participants retaining permanent housing at Agreement end or program exit - 2.
-Increase in participant income from any source(s) at year end or program exit - 3.
-Timely and accurate data entry based on staff input into the Homeless Management Information System (HMIS), as defined and by the prevailing HMIS Data Standards as stated in Exhibit D (Homeless Management Information Systems and Coordinated Entry) of this Agreement
+- 1. Number of participants who retain permanent housing at exit or year-end - 2.
+Retention or increase in participants' incomes from any source at program exit or year-end - 3.
+Timely and accurate data entry based on staff input into the Homeless Management Information System (HMIS), as defined and by the prevailing HMIS Data Standards as stated in Exhibit D (Homeless Management Information System and Coordinated Entry) of this Agreement https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=201520160SB1380